 Alaska Cruise Sailing Route

-If you cruise from Seattle, ships sail on the west side of Vancouver Island.
+Cruises from Seattle, typically sail on the west side of Vancouver Island.
 With no land to protect the ship from rough seas, this cruise portion can cause seasickness.

 Vancouver-originating cruises sail on the east side, so the protected waters are calmer.
-If you’re prone to motion sickness, you may prefer to embark at Vancouver.
+Anyone prone to motion sickness, should choose to embark in Vancouver.

-Alternatively, Alaska cruises from Vancouver offer more scenic views, seeing as they cruise the inside water, closer to land.
-If you’ve chosen a one-way itinerary, try to select a cabin on the coastal side, depending on which direction you’re sailing.
+Also, Alaska cruises from Vancouver offer more scenic views, seeing as they cruise the inside water, closer to land.
+For one-way itineraries, try to select a cabin on the coastal side, depending on which direction the ship is sailing.

 While Caribbean cruises are focused on sun, beaches, and fun, Alaska itineraries are scenery-focused.